 Contents displayed on the screen can be output without any modifications.
 No complicated report settings are required, and the required reports can be created.

-Displays measurement data in EN50160 mode (available after the firmware update)
+Displays measurement data in EN50160 mode

-Converts measurement data to CSV format (available after the firmware version 2.00.0)
+Converts measurement data to CSV format

 Any range of measurement data can be converted to CSV format.
 The converted files can be used in spreadsheet programs.